PLOT

 PLOT/SYMBOL=DOT

-This command uses the smallest dot that can be represented on the display device.
-Note that the dots may not show up well on all devices.
+In Ferret, this command uses the smallest dot that can be represented on the display device.
+Note that the dots may not show up well on all devices or graphics output files.

 Allows user to specify a plot title (enclosed in quotation marks).
-Without this qualifier Ferret selects a title based on information about the expression(s).
+Without this qualifier Ferret uses the variables's defined title (e.g. the long_name attribute from a netCDR file or the title defined with a LET/TITLE= definition), or a title based on information about the expression(s).

 Causes the horizontal and vertical axes to be interchanged.
 By default the X axis is drawn horizontally on the plot and the Y and Z axes are drawn vertically.
 For Y-Z plots the Z data axis is vertical by default.